The specialists at Duncan & Toplis provide legal and probate services, such as Wills, Inheritance Tax, Lasting Power of Attorney, and more.

 Business owners may also consider putting a separate document in place to cover what the arrangements will be for the business should it become necessary.

-Our specialists can advise you on the LPA that is appropriate for you and your personal circumstances.
+Our specialists can advise you on the type and structure of LPA that is most appropriate for you and your personal circumstances.

 Deed of Revocation